gjbianco/chatbot-talk/main.md

  * AWS
  * a Raspberry Pi
  * anything else that runs Node.js
 --
+# currently running on Digital Ocean
+--
+# i've also got a slack instance set up with the integration
+--
+# let's take a look at it running
+## make sure bot is invited to the room!
+--
 # just make sure you have the correct adapter(s)
 ## each chat service has their own instructions